KimDowon0419/k8s/README.md

 ## 4. Service Networking

-## 5. DNS and CoreCNS in Kubernetes
+## 5. DNS and CoreDNS in Kubernetes

 ## 6. Ingress